 I was able to get 24 total boards out of the 3 sheets.
 The blade of the saw takes off some of the board so I was worried the final board would be only a few inches but I was so lucky that it was only about a quarter of an inch bigger!
 Finally, something went right!!!

 As you can see I also bought some nails for the nail gun.
-All together I was at $54 and change so I am a little over halfway on my budget.
+Altogether I was at $54 and change so I am a little over halfway on my budget.
 That’s okay because this was the big part, everything else will be much cheaper, or even a DIY.

-Make sure you check back next week to see how I installed all this crazy wood.
+Make sure you check back next week to see how I installed all this crazy wood to create the shiplap wall.
 And don’t forget to check out all the other bloggers and their projects, they are all listed below.
 Have a fabulous day!